flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## LibreOffice

-  The Libre Office project is providing its Office Suite in the Flatpak format.
-Head over to [libreoffice.org](http://www.libreoffice.org/download/flatpak/) website for details.
+  The LibreOffice project is providing its Office Suite in the Flatpak format.
+Head over to the [LibreOffice](http://www.libreoffice.org/download/flatpak/) website for details.

 </div></div></div></section>